 - To the left of each existing group is a gear icon that you can click to open a menu of editing options.
 Wherever you see this icon, sometimes used with an Actions menu on other pages, you can edit, delete, or make other changes to the configuration next to it or on that page.

 - Click the name link for any existing scaling group, load balancer, or policy to open a Status page with options to edit those configurations.

-- Some text has a dashed underline, such as .
-You can hover your mouse pointer over this text and see a tooltip or information about the setting.
-Also, you can hover your mouse pointer over a Help icon to get information.
+- Some text has a dashed underline.
+This indicates that you can hover your mouse pointer over this text and see a tooltip or information about the setting.
+Also, you can hover your mouse pointer over a question mark help icon to get information.

-- You can use the Edit icon to open a configuration area and make changes to an existing configuration.
+- You can use the edit pencil to open a configuration area and make changes to an existing configuration.

-- At the bottom of the Create Group page, and on the Select Server Flavor pane, is a Cost icon .
+- At the bottom of the Create Group page, and on the Select Server Flavor pane, is a dollar sign cost icon.
 Hover your mouse pointer over it to get pricing information.

 - Links generally take you to a status or configuration page for the linked item.
 However, the configuration page that opens might be outside of the Servers > Auto Scale page and in a different area of the Cloud Control Panel.
 For example, clicking a load balancer link takes you to the status page for that load balancer under the top-level Load Balancer page.

 - Rackspace Auto Scale Control Panel User Guide - Introduction

 - Rackspace Auto Scale Control Panel User Guide - Concepts